What is a Skills Gap Analysis?

 Step 2: Collect Data and Analyze

-After you'll want to take the data and analyze the overall skill gaps, and potentially break down those skill gaps team by team.
+After you'll want to take the data and analyze the overall skills gaps, and potentially break down those skills gaps team by team.

 Evaluate performance and skills

 Having performance metrics and evaluations nearby can give you a clearer picture of each employee, team, and company overall.
 Evaluating both of these at the same time will help you see where skills gaps and performance align and where they don't.

 You may also want to analyze your job descriptions.
 Evaluating what language you use, what the skills required portion says, and other information can be telling on what you may need to change, or add so you hire the right fit.